chaiguolong/.vim/bundle/YouCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-[MacVim][] is required.
+A supported Vim version with Python 3 is required.
+[MacVim][] is a good option, even if you only use the terminal.
 YCM won't work with the pre-installed Vim from Apple as its Python support is broken.
-If you don't already use [MacVim][], install it with [Homebrew][brew].
+If you don't already use a Vim that supports Python 3 or [MacVim][], install it with [Homebrew][brew].
 Install CMake as well:

+    brew install vim cmake

+   OR

-    brew install cmake macvim
+    brew install macvim cmake

 Install YouCompleteMe with [Vundle][].